bretonr/Icarus/README.rst

 ## License

 Please note that this project is protected against a 3-clause BSD license.
-Please see the content of the folder "licenses" for more information.
+Please see the content of the folder ``licenses/LICENSE.rst`` for more information.